 Unblu supports either language code or language-region code as defined in http://www.ietf.org/rfc/bcp/bcp47.txt section 2.2.1 (Language), section 2.2.4 (Region) and Appendix A (examples for language-region).
 For more information see http://www.w3.org/International/tutorials/new-language-decl/qa-html-language-declarations.
 If you do not want to set the language for the entire page, you can tell unblu explicitly what locale to use.
 To do so, add the (custom) attribute

 Most content management systems will let you add this attribute to all pages with little effort.

-Note that you have to call the function after the unblu snippet, but before the page is rendered.
-If at all possible, we recommend to place the call immediately after the snippet.
+Note that you have to call the function after the unblu snippet but before the page is rendered.
+If at all possible, we recommend that you place the call immediately after the snippet.